 Similarly tagged OmniNerd content:

-- Survivability of a Freshly Installed Operating System, by VnutZ over 6 years ago
+- Survivability of a Freshly Installed Operating System, by VnutZ about 7 years ago

-- Snooping Wireless Keyboards, by VnutZ about 7 years ago
+- Snooping Wireless Keyboards, by VnutZ almost 8 years ago

-- FBI Cracks Down on BotNets, by VnutZ about 7 years ago
+- FBI Cracks Down on BotNets, by VnutZ almost 8 years ago

-- Cracking Passwords with the Playstation 3 Cell Processor, by VnutZ about 7 years ago
+- Cracking Passwords with the Playstation 3 Cell Processor, by VnutZ almost 8 years ago